-You can also clear history in Safari, by choosing Show History from the History menu and pressing the Clear History button.
+You can also clear Safari history by selecting Show All History from the History menu and pressing the Clear History button.
 And you can remove individual items by right-clicking or Control-clicking them and selecting Delete.

 - Launch Chrome and click the History menu.

 - Choose Show Full History.

 - Select Clear browsing data from the sidebar.